 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-Under the HIPAA Privacy Rule, an individual may request that a covered entity restrict how it uses or discloses that individual’s protected health information (PHI)
+Under the HIPAA Privacy "Right to Request Privacy Protection for PHI" rule, an individual may request that a covered entity restrict how it uses or discloses that individual’s protected health information (PHI).

-HIPAA requires covered entities (health plans, health care clearinghouses, or health care providers that conduct standard electronic transactions) to allow individuals to request that the covered entity restrict the use or disclosure of their PHI for treatment, payment, or healthcare operations.
-The Privacy Rule also grants individuals the right to request restrictions for other uses and disclosures, such as disclosures made to family members or persons involved in the individual’s care.
+Under the "request restriction of uses and disclosures of PHI" provision, HIPAA covered entities (health plans, health care clearinghouses, or health care providers that conduct standard electronic transactions) must allow allow individuals to request that the covered entity restrict the use or disclosure of their PHI for treatment, payment, or healthcare operations.
+This provision also grants individuals the right to request restrictions for other uses and disclosures, such as disclosures made to family members or persons involved in the individual’s care.

-While covered entities must allow individuals to request restrictions of the use or disclosure of their PHI in these circumstances, in most cases, covered entities are not required to agree with the requested restrictions.
+While covered entities must allow individuals to request restrictions of the use or disclosure of their PHI as noted above, in most cases, covered entities are not required to honor with the requested restrictions.
 The Privacy Rule generally allows covered entities to decide whether to agree to a requested restriction because, for example, uses and disclosures for treatment, payment, and healthcare operations purposes are often necessary for providing quality patient care and ensuring efficient payment for healthcare.

-If a covered entity agrees to an individual’s requested restriction, the covered entity must comply with the agreed restriction, except for purposes of treating the individual in a medical emergency and certain other circumstances specified in the Privacy Rule.
+If a covered entity agrees to an individual’s requested restriction, the covered entity must comply with the agreed restriction, except in two situations discussed below.

 A covered entity is required to agree to an individual’s request to restrict the disclosure of their PHI to a health plan when both of the following conditions are met: